Concerning Revenge From The Sea's third Voyage and Complications

 "Thank you," i whispered.
 "You're saving the show."

-So the joke worked, mostly.
-One of the setup lines got blown and other things went wrong but Wolf delivered his line perfectly (people even applauded) and Doxy Pox came in just in time and loud enough to follow it to maximum effect.
-And the show was saved.
+One of the setup lines got blown and other things went wrong but Wolf delivered his line perfectly (people even applauded) and Doxy Pox came in just in time, loud enough to follow it to maximum effect.
+So the joke worked, mostly, and the show was saved.